UMBC-CMSC447/Section-1-Team-3/Code/README.txt

 	pymongo==3.2.2
 	South==1.0.2

+Install Complete

+PART B: Running Virtual Environment

-Everything Should be Set up at this point.
-To Run the Server, change to directory
+You should have completed Part A at this point.

+To Run the Server:

 1. Enter virtual environment: